rust-lang/book/nostarch/chapter12.md

 Other programming languages don’t require you to connect arguments to return values in the signature, but this practice will get easier over time.
-You might want to compare this example with “Validating References with Lifetimes” on page XX.
+You might want to compare this example with the examples in “Validating References with Lifetimes” on page XX.

 Now let’s run the test: